xhs/oci-vnic-profile-initializer/README.md

 /usr/bin/nohup /usr/local/bin/oci-vnic-profile-initializer $1 >> /tmp/oci-vnic.log
 ```

-Program `oci-vnic-profile-initializer` will then generate a new profile, if not exist, according to template `/etc/oci-vnic/profile.tpl`.
+Program `oci-vnic-profile-initializer` will then generate a new profile, if not already exists, according to template `/etc/oci-vnic/profile.tpl`.

 ```go
 BOOTPROTO="dhcp"